2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 import { DesktopDatePicker , LocalizationProvider} from '@mui/x-date-pickers';
 import { AdapterDateFns } from '@mui/x-date-pickers/AdapterDateFns';
 ```
-+ Then you need to add this between the text field that you used to get the task name and the button to submit the task information.
++ Then you need to add this between the TextField that you used to input the task name and the add task button.
  ```
 <LocalizationProvider dateAdapter={AdapterDateFns}>
    <DesktopDatePicker